 In the city directories for Norwich, John Q. Cox was listed variously as a carpenter, a wagon maker and a carriage maker.
 In 1865, he moved his business to New London, and one year he turned to making cotton gins.
 That venture, apparently, did not work out, because the next year he was back to being a carriage maker.

 In none of the directories are any of the Cox businesses advertised, nor do they appear in the merchant listings.
 John Q. Cox appears simply as a residential listing, with his trade as information.
-He apparently had neither the money, inclination or prestige for anything more prominent.
-And in 1858, not a member of the primary bicentennial planning committee, but one of six assistant marshals charged with rounding up city tradesmen to show off their wares.
+He apparently had neither the money, inclination nor prestige for anything more prominent.
+And in 1858, he was not a member of the primary bicentennial planning committee, but one of six assistant marshals charged with rounding up city tradesmen to show off their wares.

 What emerges is not so much a picture of a leading citizen, but of a tradesman working his tail off to become one.
-So when his daughter married a lowly laborer, the son of a Scottish immigrant, it's a step back down the social ladder.
+So when his daughter married a lowly laborer, the son of a Scottish immigrant, it was a step back down the social ladder.
 Thomas Morrison certainly didn't meet with John Cox's approval.
 A telling detail: Thomas Morrison and Frances Victory Cox were married on July 4, 1856, by the Rev. Thomas Morgan of Christ Church Episcopal.
 The Coxes were members of a different church, the Main Street Methodist Episcopal.

 I wondered how the story that was passed down could have been wrong, how it could have been told that it was Thomas Morrison's father who was the wealthy merchant who disapproved of his son marrying a lowly French maid named Cox.